NeoEx-Developer/NxFit-Sync-SDK-for-Flutter/nxfit_sync_sdk/README.md

     });
 }));

-// Connect to an integration in the list, if remote then the URL will be lauched.
+// Connect to an integration in the list, if remote then the URL will be launched.
 Future<void> connect(IntegrationModel integration) async {
     await _nxFitManagers.integrationsManager.connect(integration.identifier,  (url) async {
         launchUrl(url);